rkluger68/cpycourse/docs/training/main-course/classes-instances.md

 1. 'lower-level' using `property()` builtin function
 2. 'higher-level' using  `@propery()`-decorator

 The Python docs provide a good [property-example](https://docs.python.org/3/library/functions.html#property), with read-, write- and delete-access.
-For convenience this is sipmly copied here.
+For convenience this is simply copied here.

 ***example using `property()`-builtin function***